Top of the pageCheck Your Symptoms

 - Sight, hearing, taste, smell, and feeling (sensation).

 - The ability to think and reason.
-It allows you to be conscious and have thoughts, memories, and language.
+It allows you to be awake (conscious), to have thoughts and memories, and to use language.

 The nervous system is divided into two parts:

-- The brain and spinal cord (central nervous system, or CNS).
+- The brain and spinal cord (central nervous system).

-- The nerve cells that control voluntary and involuntary movements (peripheral nervous system, or PNS).
+- The nerve cells that control how you feel pain, touch, or temperature (peripheral nervous system).

 The symptoms depend on which area of the nervous system is involved.
 They also depend on what's causing the problem.
 These problems may occur slowly and cause a gradual loss of function (degenerative).
 Or they may occur suddenly and cause life-threatening problems (acute).
 Symptoms may be mild or severe.
 Some serious conditions, diseases, and injuries that can cause nervous system problems include: